Zoee212/public-holiday-flight-analysis/README.md

 **Website:** https://www.skyscanner.com/
 **Access date:** 21 April 2026
 **Collection method:** Manual searches of flight options from Shanghai to Singapore, Seoul, and Tokyo during Labour Day and National Day holiday periods
-**Data format:** Manually collected in Excel and saved as CSV for analysis
+**Data format:** Manually collected in Excel and saved as XLSX for analysis
 **Number of records:** 72

 To improve consistency, the searches were conducted using the same general settings, including origin city, passenger type, cabin class, trip type, and currency.